sagartulips/simple-scheduled-maintenance/README.md

 No. The plugin only clears its own configuration cache to ensure settings update properly.
 It does not affect your site's overall cache.

+### Does it run background checks when disabled?

+No. When maintenance mode is disabled or the maintenance window has ended, the plugin:
+- Exits immediately with minimal database queries (1 query when disabled, 1 transient check when ended)
+- Does not parse dates or perform timezone calculations
+- Does not send emails or perform any background processing
+- Uses cached transients to prevent redundant checks when window has ended

 ### What happens when I delete the plugin?

 When you delete the plugin from WordPress, all plugin data (options, settings, configurations, transients, and uploaded files) will be automatically removed from the database.
 This ensures a clean uninstall.